Create a Website Account - Manage notification subscriptions, save form progress and more.

 The following town parks feature playground equipment maintained by the Parks and Recreation Department:

 Playground equipment maintained by the Brunswick School Department is also installed and available for public use at the following schools in Brunswick: Jordan Acres School, Coffin School, Harriet Beecher Stowe Elementary School and the former Hawthorne School.

 The following town properties feature trails maintained by the Parks and Recreation Department:

-The Parks and Recreation Department maintains groomed trails at the Mere Creek Golf Course at Brunswick Landing (the site of the former Brunswick Naval Air Station) off route 123, and also at Crystal Spring Farm, which is located along Pleasant Hill Road in Brunswick on land owned by the Brunswick-Topsham Land Trust.
+The Parks and Recreation Department maintains groomed trails at the Kate Furbish Trails at Brunswick Landing (the site of the former Brunswick Naval Air Station) off route 123, and also at Crystal Spring Farm, which is located along Pleasant Hill Road in Brunswick on land owned by the Brunswick-Topsham Land Trust.
 To find out about ski conditions during the winter season please see the main Parks and Recreation page.

 Employment and volunteer opportunities are periodically posted on our main page and can also be viewed in the Human Resources Department section.

-Information about recreation programs and activities can be found on this website, at our 220 Neptune Drive offices, or by calling 207-725-6656.
+Information about recreation programs and activities can be found on our website, facebook social media page, at our 220 Neptune Drive offices, or by calling 207-725-6656.

-Facility request forms can be downloaded (PDF) or picked up at the Recreation Center, 220 Neptune Drive offices.
+INDOOR Facility Request Form & OUTDOOR Facility Request Form can be downloaded (PDF) or picked up at the Recreation Center, 220 Neptune Drive offices.

 Please contact our offices for directions to specific parks or facilities of interest to you.
 Call 207-725-6656 during office hours or email Parks and Recreation.